amandaghassaei/canvas-capture/README.md

 - [License](#license)
 - [Development](#development)

 This project doesn't expose *all* the features of either CCapture.js or ffmpeg.wasm, but it packages some of the most useful functionality into a few simple methods.
 This package can be installed via npm and run in the browser (I'm mostly using this in projects built with webpack).
-I've also added:
+Some key features:

+- export mp4 and webm video from the browser (via CCapture.js and ffmpeg.wasm)
+- export still images as PNG / JPEG
+- export animated gifs (via CCapture.js)
+- export zipped png/jpeg frame sequences (via [JSZip](https://github.com/Stuk/jszip))
 - helper functions to bind recording and screen-shotting to hotkeys
-- ability to export zipped png/jpeg frames with [JSZip](https://github.com/Stuk/jszip)
 - an optional recording indicator (red dot) on screen to let you know when recording is happening
 - other optional modal dialog features
 - type declarations for everything – this project is written in Typescript

 ## Installation